Advent Calendar Linzer Cookies

 *Note: I used large cutters to create these cookies approx 3x4 inches.
 The recipe below yields a lot of dough.
 You can easily halve the recipe if you want to make smaller cookies.

 Like these Advent Calendar Hazelnut Hibiscus Linzer Cookies?
-Try some of my other linzer creations:
+Also, check out some of these other delicious recipes:

 You may also like